tracee/tracee.github.io/bindings/jax-ws.md

     Client receives the response: ResponseIn

 In JAX-WS we can  use HandlerChains to intercept requests and responses at client and server side.
-Therefore TracEE offeres two kind of SOAPHandler: `TraceeServerHandler` and `TraceeClientHandler`.
+Therefore TracEE offeres two kind of SOAPHandler: TraceeServerHandler and TraceeClientHandler.